 This is simply to understand the implied meaning in addition to the explicitly stated one.
 38% of daily Communication is thus.
 Style of delivering a message, tonal quality of voice, intonations, emotions and stress all indicate the inner meaning of what is being said and one can thus read between the lines,

 This is how artists convey messages through art.
 Since historical times, art has been in use as a mode of non-verbal Communication to date.

 Appearance creates the first impression of an individual.
 One's choice of attire, the fabric of the cloth, the colour choice all determine what the audience thinks about the deliverer.

 3. Visual Communication

 This occurs when there is a formal relationship between the deliverer(s) and the audience such as in a business setup.
-This can again be of three types:
+Formal Communication in a company refers to Communication that occurs through official channels.
+Communication between managers or employees in the same cadre, as well as between superior and subordinate and vice versa, occurs.This can again be of three types:

 Vertical, where the flow of information is along with the organisational structure (both up and down)

 2. Informal Communication